This article on reputation management for small business provides great tips on how to use reviews to your advantage.

 That’s a great question!
 There are hundreds of them.
 So it is very important to prioritize these sites, and you can!
 Here is our priority:

 There are many others, so it is critically important to set your priorities and manage them effectively.
 Google started this process years ago, and they are by far the most important site.
-If you want your phone to ring, you need to have a Google My Business account.
+If you want your phone to ring, you need to have a Google Business Profile account.
 Facebook Fan/Business pages are important, but we place them under Social Media Marketing.

 Stay tuned for Part Two of this article on Reputation Management for Small Business.
 We’ll introduce why it’s important to “claim” your business on these citation sites.
 We’ll also explain how to respond to reviews in greater detail and provide our personal and professional insight on the impact reviews and responses have on Search Engine Optimization and local search marketing.